DEFAULT PREVENTION AND FINANCIAL LITERACY CENTER

 –360 Degrees of Financial Literacy

-A free resource hosted by the American Institute of CPAs that provides students with information on how to manage money and make sound financial decisions during every stage life: from the high school graduate entering his freshman year of college to the middle-aged in the midst of financial crisis.
+A free resource by the American Institute of CPAs provides students with information on how to manage money and make sound financial decisions.

 –Financial Aid Repayment Calculator

-The Department of Education provides students an easy to use calculator that will estimate how much a loan repayment will be on a monthly schedule based on the amount of a student’s loan debt.
+The DOE provides students calculator that will estimate how much a loan repayment will be on a monthly schedule based on the amount of a student’s loan debt.

 –Free Credit Report

-The only free credit report available online.
-Access reports from each of the nationwide consumer credit bureaus: Equifax, Experian, and Transunion.
+Access free reports from each of the nationwide consumer credit bureaus: Equifax, Experian, and Transunion.

 –Smart About Money – a program of the National Endowment for Financial Education, which has many tools and resources to help with financial decision making and money management.